Looking for the secret ingredient for success? Make a mistake!

 How often do you remember being praised for making a mistake?
 When you screw up, does the person you admire and respect congratulate you and lavish you with attaboys?

 I can’t recall EVER being rewarded for a miscue; it wasn’t — and still isn’t — the acceptable thing to do.

 Our entire life we have been taught to not make mistakes, from school to work.
-Get 100% on the exam and develop a perfect strategy for the organization you work for.
+Get 100% on the exam and develop a perfect strategy for the organization you work for to get success.